Asteroid mining: Economics

-Currently, the quality of the ore and the consequent cost and mass of equipment required to extract it are unknown and can only be speculated.
+Currently, the quality of the ore and the consequent cost and mass of equipment required to extract it are unknown and can only be speculated on.
 Some economic analyses indicate that the cost of returning asteroidal materials to Earth far outweighs their market value, and that asteroid mining will not attract private investment at current commodity prices and space transportation costs.
 Other studies suggest large profit by using solar power.
 Potential markets for materials can be identified and profit generated if extraction cost is brought down.
-For example, the delivery of multiple tonnes of water to low Earth orbit for rocket fuel preparation for space tourism could generate a significant profit if space tourism itself proves profitable.
+For example, the delivery of multiple tonnes of water to low Earth orbit for rocket fuel preparation for space tourism could generate significant profit if space tourism itself proves profitable.

-In 1997 it was speculated that a relatively small metallic asteroid with a diameter of 1.6 km contains more than US$20 trillion worth of industrial and precious metals.
+In 1997, it was speculated that a relatively small metallic asteroid with a diameter of 1.6 km contains more than US$20 trillion worth of industrial and precious metals.
 A comparatively small M-type asteroid with a mean diameter of 1 km could contain more than two billion metric tons of iron–nickel ore, or two to three times the world production of 2004.
 The asteroid 16 Psyche is believed to contain 1.7×10^19 kg of nickel–iron, which could supply the world production requirement for several million years.
 A small portion of the extracted material would also be precious metals.

 Not all mined materials from asteroids would be cost-effective, especially for the potential return of economic amounts of material to Earth.
 For potential return to Earth, platinum is considered very rare in terrestrial geologic formations and therefore is potentially worth bringing some quantity for terrestrial use.
-Nickel, on the other hand, is quite abundant and being mined in many terrestrial locations, so the high cost of asteroid mining may not make it economically viable.
+Nickel, on the other hand, is quite abundant on Earth and being mined in many terrestrial locations, so the high cost of asteroid mining may not make it economically viable.

 Although Planetary Resources indicated in 2012 that the platinum from a 30 m asteroid could be worth US$25–50 billion, an economist remarked any outside source of precious metals could lower prices sufficiently to possibly doom the venture by rapidly increasing the available supply of such metals.

 Development of an infrastructure for altering asteroid orbits could offer a large return on investment.

 Scarcity

 Scarcity is a fundamental economic problem of humans having seemingly unlimited wants in a world of limited resources.
-Since Earth's resources are finite, the relative abundance of asteroidal ore gives asteroid mining the potential to provide nearly unlimited resources, which would essentially eliminate scarcity for those materials.
+Since Earth's resources are finite, the relative abundance of asteroidal ore gives asteroid mining the potential to provide nearly unlimited resources, which could essentially eliminate scarcity for those materials.